-The City shall provide the Association with written notice of hiring a new employee in a classification represented by EAA in accordance with Article 2.1.
+The Citv shall provide the Association with written notice of hiring a new employee in a classification represented by EAA in accordance with Article 2.1.
 Each Department shall provide the Association access to new employee orientations.
 Notice of scheduled orientations shall be provided at least 10 calendar days prior to the orientation.
-The Association and Department may agree to group or individual meetings between new

-EAA employees and EAA representatives on City time for a maximum uninterrupted time of up to 60 minutes that shall not be shared with any unions/organizations/presentations.
+The Association and Department may agree to group or individual meetings between new EAA employees and EAA representatives on City time for a maximum uninterrupted time minutes shall of qu to 60 that not be shared with anv other unions/organizations/presentations.
 These meetings shall occur no later than 60 days from the date of hire unless otherwise agreed to by the parties.
-EAA Representatives may provide the new employee any information or materials about EAA, its programs, benefits and becoming a member.
+EAA Representatives may provide the new employee any information or materials about EAA, its programs, benefits, and becoming a member.
 Employee attendance at a new employee orientation shall be made mandatory for the entire agenda.